C1-inhibitor: Role in disease

 Deficiency of this protein is associated with hereditary angioedema ("hereditary angioneurotic edema"), or swelling due to leakage of fluid from blood vessels into connective tissue.
 Deficiency of C1-inhibitor permits plasma kallikrein activation, which leads to the production of the vasoactive peptide bradykinin.
 Also, C4 and C2 cleavage goes unchecked, resulting in auto-activation of the complement system.
 In its most common form, it presents as marked swelling of the face, mouth and/or airway that occurs spontaneously or to minimal triggers (such as mild trauma), but such swelling can occur in any part of the body.
 In 85% of the cases, the levels of C1-inhibitor are low, while in 15% the protein circulates in normal amounts but it is dysfunctional.
 In addition to the episodes of facial swelling and/or abdominal pain, it also predisposes to autoimmune diseases, most markedly lupus erythematosus, due to its consumptive effect on complement factors 3 and 4.
 Mutations in the gene that codes for C1-inhibitor, SERPING1, may also play a role in the development of age-related macular degeneration.
 At least 97 disease-causing mutations in this gene have been discovered.

-Despite uncontrolled auto-activation, it is important to note that levels of key complement components are low during an acute attack because they are being consumed - indeed, low levels of C4 are a key diagnostic test for hereditary angioedema.
-This situation is analogous to the low levels of clotting factors found in disseminated intravascular coagulation (DIC).

 Medical use

 Hereditary angioedema

 Blood-derived C1-inhibitor is effective but does carry the risk associated with the use of any human blood product.
 Cinryze, a pharmaceutical-grade C1-inhibitor, was approved for the use of HAE in 2008 in the US after having been available in Europe for decades.
 It is a highly purified, pasteurized and nanofiltered plasma-derived C1 esterase inhibitor product; it has been approved for routine prophylaxis against angioedema attacks in adolescent and adult patients with HAE.

-A recombinant C1-inhibitor obtained from the milk of transgenic rabbits, conestat alfa (trade name Ruconest), is approved for the treatment of acute HAE attacks in adults.
+A recombinant C1-inhibitor obtained from the milk of transgenic rabbits, conestat alfa (brand name Ruconest), is approved for the treatment of acute HAE attacks in adults.

-While C1-inhibitor therapy has been used acutely for more than 35 years in Europe in patients with C1-inhibitor deficiency, new methods of treating acute attacks have emerged: a plasma kallikrein inhibitor and the bradykinin receptor antagonist icatibant.

 Other products also have been introduced including plasma-derived products such as Berinert and Haegarda.